 If he has some international travels on the horizon, then make sure he has a wallet that can fit his passport along with cards, coins and varying sizes of paper currency.
 Get his initials debossed in gold foil for an extra $15.

-Because you can certainly teach an old dog new tricks.
-Even if he’s read every history book imaginable, this monthly subscription will give him an even closer look at America’s past.
-Each month, he’ll get a realistic replication of an important document, letter or police report from the last 100-plus years or so.
+Even if he's read every history book under the sun, this monthly subscription will encourage him to delve even deeper into America's past.
+Each month, he'll get a realistic replication of an important document, letter or police report from the last 100-plus years or so.
+Sign him up for a six-month subscription for $42 or get a whole year for just $36 more.

 Your very own John Dutton can eat like one too.
 Chef Gabriel 'Gator' Guilbeau cooks all the food for the Yellowstone cast and crew, and now he’s put 55 of his best recipes — like Beth’s Cheesy Hamburger Mac Casserole (yep, that Beth) — in a book for the show’s biggest fans.
 If Dad's an eBook guy, the Kindle version downloads immediately.